mattbernst/pDynamo-mirror/README.md

 # pDynamo-mirror
-Mirror of the pDynamo quantum chemistry software, which does not currently use a public version control repository
+*This is a mirror of the pDynamo computational chemistry software, which does not currently use a public version control repository.
+It is provided to improve visibility of this package and its components.
+I, Matt Ernst, have no relationship to the original developers.*

+This software is governed by the [CeCILL license](http://www.cecill.info/index.en.html)

 https://sites.google.com/site/pdynamomodeling/